Witten's conjecture for many four-manifolds of simple type: Introduction

+\begin{mainthm} Let $X$ be a standard four-manifold with Seiberg-Witten simple type which is abundant or has $c_1^2(X)\ge \chi_h(X)-3$.
+Then the $\SO(3)$-monopole cobordism formula (Theorem \ref{thm:Cobordism}) implies that Conjecture \ref{conj:WittenSimpleType} holds for $X$. \end{mainthm}

-The quantum field theory argument giving equation \eqref{eq:WConjecture} for standard four-manifolds has been extended by Moore and Witten \cite{MooreWitten} to allow $b^+(X) \ge 1$, $b_1(X)\ge 0$, and four-manifolds $X$ of non-simple type.
-The $\SO(3)$ monopole program gives a relation between the Donaldson and Seiberg-Witten invariants for these manifolds and so should also lead to a proof of Moore and Witten's more general conjecture.
-However, the methods of this paper do not extend to the more general case because of the lack of examples of four-manifolds not of simple type.
+The quantum field theory argument giving Witten's Formula \eqref{eq:WConjecture} for standard four-manifolds has been extended by G. Moore and E. Witten \cite{MooreWitten} to allow $b^+(X) \ge 1$, and $b_1(X)\ge 0$, and four-manifolds $X$ of non-simple type.
+The $\SO(3)$-monopole cobordism gives a relation between the Donaldson and Seiberg-Witten invariants for these manifolds as well and so should also lead to a proof of Moore and Witten's more general conjecture.
+However, the methods of this article do not extend to the more general case because of the lack of examples of four-manifolds not of simple type.

-A proof of Witten's conjecture, also assuming Theorem \ref{thm:Cobordism}, for a more restricted class of manifolds has appeared previously in \cite[Corollary 7]{KMPropertyP}.
-Theorem \ref{thm:WittenSimpleType} holds for all simply-connected, minimal algebraic surfaces of general type.
-An earlier version of this paper claimed Theorem \ref{thm:WittenSimpleType} held for all standard four-manifolds; we explain the gap in that argument in Remark \ref{rmk:LowerCoeffProb}.
+A proof of Witten's Conjecture, also assuming Theorem \ref{thm:Cobordism}, for a more restricted class of manifolds has appeared previously in \cite[Corollary 7]{KMPropertyP}.
+Conjecture \ref{conj:WittenSimpleType} is known to hold, by direct calculation of both sides of Equation \eqref{eq:WConjecture}, for elliptic surfaces by work of R. Fintushel and R. J. Stern \cite{FSRationalBlowDown}.
+Conjecture \ref{conj:WittenSimpleType} also holds for all simply-connected, minimal surfaces of general type.
+Indeed, Theorem \ref{thm:WittenSimpleType} implies that Witten's Conjecture holds for all abundant four-manifolds and this includes both elliptic surfaces and surfaces of general type by \cite[Corollary A.3]{FL2a}; by the discussion in \cite[\S A.2]{FL2a}, this includes all simply-connected, closed, complex surfaces with $b^+\ge 3$.
+In Remark \ref{rmk:LowerCoeffProb}, we explain why the arguments used in \S \ref{sec:DetermineCoeff} of our proof of Theorem \ref{thm:WittenSimpleType} do not appear, by themselves, sufficient to allow us to remove the restriction that $X$ be abundant or have $c_1^2(X)\ge \chi_h(X)-3$.